How to use volumetrics?

 Image 4, Scattering Directionality

 Lowering the directionality of the scattering means light is scattered less along the direction of travel for the light, and more back toward the light.
 This gives a softer, less well defined look to the scattering.

 Image 5, Disabling Single Bounce Only

-Turning off "Single bounce only" allows lights ray to be scattered (and absorbed) more than once.
+Turning off "Single bounce only" allows light rays to be scattered (and absorbed) more than once.
 Depending on your scene, this can increase realism, and the trade-off is that it will give longer render times.
-In many cases the effect may not be particularly noticeable and "Single bounce only" can be used without any percieved loss of realism.
+In many cases the effect may not be particularly noticeable and "Single bounce only" can be used without any perceived loss of realism.

 Image 6, Emission